M-Igashi/berghain-database/CONTRIBUTING.md

 # 🤝 Contributing to Berghain Database

 Thank you for your interest in contributing to the Berghain Database project!
-This project is maintained by the techno community, for the community.
+This project is maintained by the Techno community, for the community.

 ## 🎯 How You Can Help